 “Midwife, not doctor.
 I’m a midwife.”

-I arrive at the wedding midway.
-My friend, Bobby and his wife are making their way out of the church hall when I slip in.
+I arrive at the wedding and meet them midway.
+My friend, Bobby, and his wife are making their way out of the church hall when I slip in.
 I pick a chair in the last row, skirted by two Christian mothers that smell of camphor and talcum powder.
-With their heavy head gear and shimmery attires, I pray I am well hid from Bobby’s bespectacled eyes.
+With their heavy head gears and shimmery attires, I pray I am well hid from Bobby’s bespectacled eyes.
 And he is not the only one I’m hiding from; friends that I abandoned for a long time are on the premises.
 Most of them are mad at me.
-After some heartbreaking event in my life five years ago, I packed a box in the middle of the night and moved to a smaller town where nobody knew me.
+After some heartbreaking event in my life five years ago, I packed a box in the middle of the night and moved to another city where nobody knew me.
 I cut off communication for the first three years and when I finally reconnected with everyone, I did so meagerly.
 Social media was off limits for me and whenever any of my friends popped into town and suggested visiting me, I often gave one silly excuse or the other.

 Now I am back, quietly, as I had left.
 I am not expecting a hero’s welcome.
 Only Bobby would be glad to see me.
-After all he is still my best friend and the only one I kept the line open with.
+He is still my closest friend and the only one with whom I’ve kept the line open.
 He is going to be upset about my showing up late and would think I opted out of wearing the Armani shirt he bought for me.
 I have chosen a Ralph Lauren in its place and it is shades off the yellow and grey theme of the wedding.

 Looks like it’s going to be a good day after all.

 I wait for the bridal procession and a good number of people to leave the church before I find my way out.
 It’s a fine weather outside.
 No sunshine, no rainfall.
 Just a cool draft of air blowing in all directions.
 The crowd that has just exited the church is scattered around the premises in clusters of yellow and grey.
 The place looks lively and I am affected by the contagious spirit of happiness.
 I hear laughter behind me and I turn.
-A group of bridesmaids is smitten by some dude who has just announced his coming with a G-wagon.
-He is the playboy type and going by his looks I can understand why they would be struck.
+A group of bridesmaids is smitten by some dude who has just announced his coming with a sleek ride.
+He is the ladies’ man type, and they seem to know him.